Flight Training

 Training and Testing Requirements:

-• Minimum Flight Training: no hours minimum, trained until you are proficient*
+• Minimum Flight Training: no hours minimum, train until you are proficient*

 • Knowledge Exam: None

-*While no minimum hours are required, we typically see most students need 15-25 hours to transition to gyro from helicopter.
+*While no minimum hours are required, we typically see most students need 10-25 hours to transition to Private Pilot Gyro from Private Pilot Helicopter.

-Yes, all models qualify for a pilot with either a sport pilot or private pilot rating.
+• Yes, all models can be flown with either a sport or private pilot gyro rating.

 That said, if you have 0 hours and are starting out as a brand new student pilot, you will need 20 hours minimum to become a sport pilot and 40 hours to become a private pilot.
 As a healthy buffer, we suggest budgeting 50% more hours than the minimum to set your own expectations clearly.
 We hope we are surprised with your fast learning skills!

-Other pilots transitioning over from airplane, helicopter, glider, or ultralights will usually need a minimum of 15-25 hours.
+Other active pilots transitioning over from airplane, helicopter, glider, or ultralights will usually need a minimum of 10-25 hours.